 |

-The file opening box only displays these types.
-Note that there
+The file opening box highlights only these types.
+Two are binary formats, for LabHelper

 and edited LabAnalyst X files: the older

-X will transparently read both types, but will only write in
+X will transparently read either, but will write only in

-versions.
-The only difference in loading files is one of speed: BCD
+FP format.
+The main difference is speed: BCD

-files are loaded fairly slowly (since they are read and converted one sample
+files load fairly slowly (since they are read and converted one sample

-at a time), while FP files are loaded very quickly (since entire channels
+at a time), while FP files load quickly (since entire channels

 are read directly from disk into memory).